falbav/Text_Analysis_Chicha/README.md

 ![WordCount](WordCount.png)

 Overall, the most common words used in the songs are "everything, want, life, alone, when, love, always, people, heart, never, sky, sweetheart".
-I took several hours constanly listening to these songs and I'm not surprised by this results.
-The overall feeling transmited into this lyrics reflect the migrant sentiment: hope and love.
+I took several hours constanly listening to these songs and I'm not surprised by these results.
+The overall feeling transmited into this lyrics reflected the migrant sentiment: hope and love.
 Most the songs are stories about leaving your hometown, missing your lover, hoping for a better future and adapting to the city culture.

 ![LexicalDiver](LexicalDiversity.png)